mautic/mautic/README.md

 ## Support for Mautic 2.x

-We're going to delete the Branch for the Mautic 2.x Plugin at February 28th 2021.
+We are going to delete the branch for the Mautic 2.x Plugin on February 28th 2021.
 If you feel the need to develop the existing 2.x branch further, please fork it and develop it on your own repo.
 Here you is the link to the 2.x Branch with the work done so far: https://github.com/mautic/plugin-grapesjs-builder/tree/master